 Here is what to look for when choosing a theme park lanyard:

 - Zippered lanyards offer protection from water on some rides, as well as afternoon showers.
+(For protection for bigger items, check out these waterproof fanny packs perfect for the Universal water rides.)

 - Retractable lanyards allow you to keep the strap around your neck while stretching the extension to reach the scanner.